 - My other two cats share his food during the day and evening

-- Yet, all cats need fiber, so I would recommend adding a teaspoon to their soft food each day no matter how young or old.
+- Yet, all cats need fiber, so I would recommend adding a 1/4 teaspoon of fiber to their soft food each day no matter how young or old.
 They don’t add much fiber to canned cat or dog food compared to what’s in dry kibble